marwanthestudent/marwanthestudent.github.io/_pages/about.md

   - /about.html
 ---

-Currently finishing up my bachelor's from [the University of Texas at Arlington](https://www.uta.edu) in Computer Engineering!
+Currently finishing up my bachelor's from [the University of Texas at Arlington](https://www.uta.edu) in<br>Computer Engineering!

 ## Research